haquanq-frontendmentor/contact-form/README.md

 ### Challenge

-- No access to design files :expressionless:
+- No access to design files, attempt pixel-perfect

 Users should be able to:

-- Complete the form and see a success toast message upon successful submission :yum:
+- Complete the form and see a success toast message upon successful submission
 - Receive form validation messages if:
-  - A required field has been missed :yum:
+  - A required field has been missed
-  - The email address is not formatted correctly :yum:
+  - The email address is not formatted correctly
-- Complete the form only using their keyboard :yum:
+- Complete the form only using their keyboard
-- Have inputs, error messages, and the success message announced on their screen reader :yum:
+- Have inputs, error messages, and the success message announced on their screen reader
-- View the optimal layout for the interface depending on their device's screen size :yum:
+- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page :yum:
+- See hover and focus states for all interactive elements on the page

 ### Solution